menu

 22.60% of the workforce is employed in the armed forces, making the military a huge focus of life in Grandview Plaza.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
 The Retail and Public Service industries respectively employ 15.91% and 15.77% of the civilian workforce.

-The citizens of Grandview Plaza are slightly better educated than the national average of 21.84% for all cities and towns, with 23.24% of adults in Grandview Plaza having a bachelor's degree or advanced degree.
+The education level of Grandview Plaza citizens is a little higher than the average for US cities and towns: 23.24% of adults in Grandview Plaza have at least a bachelor's degree.

 The per capita income in Grandview Plaza in 2022 was $27,821, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $111,284 for a family of four.
 However, Grandview Plaza contains both very wealthy and poor people as well.